DrSLDR/2048-automata/README.md

 So far, the Chrome app implementation works as intended.
 Automation code is in progress.

-So far, the following Automata are implemented:
+The following Automata are implemented:
 * **Random Direction**
   Randomly moves the tiles around until it hits game over or the 2048 tile.
   Implemented as a proof-of-concept only.